-DISCLAIMER: This blog contains affiliate links, which means that if you click on one of the product links, I will receive a small commission.
+DISCLAIMER: This blog contains affiliate links, which means that I will receive a small commission if you click on one of the product links.
 This helps support my blog and allows me to continue to make articles like this.

 The Sterling Hill Mining Museum is located at 30 Plant St., Ogdensburg, NJ 07439.
 It was an educational tour that showed us how mining was done and the dangers the miners took each day when they came into work.
 I was simply amazed at all the artifacts around the museum.
 It is best to arrive early before your tour times.
 We started our visit at the Rock Discovery Center where we searched and collected coal, slate, marble, and basalt.